montekki/my_blog/content/posts/procedural-macros-rust.md

 ## Procedural macros

-Rust's provides with a basic example of using procedural macros for implementing a custome ``derive`` trait.
+Rust's provides with a basic example of using procedural macros for implementing a custom ``derive`` trait.
 Let's take a look at it with slight modifications.

-First off, we have a user of our marcos, that lives in the ``user`` repo and has the following ``src/main.rs``:
+First off, we have a user of our macros, that lives in the ``user`` repo and has the following ``src/main.rs``:

 {{< highlight rust >}}